jfrome1/NUS-AI-writing-project/src/content/docs/HSH1000/hsh-tw55.md

 title: Section TW55
 ---

-HSH1000, Section TW55
-Instructor: Martin Chong Ken Chuan
+- Instructor: Martin Chong Ken Chuan
-This section meets Fri at 12:00 in AS3-0314
+- This section meets Fri at 12:00 in AS3-0314

 ## Summary of the GenAI policy